Skip to main content

 Choose your legal stay or work route before you sign a long lease or book non-refundable travel.
 If your plan depends on ongoing self-employed client work, read The Czech Republic's Zivno (Trade License) Visa for Freelancers now.
 That guide can be a practical next step when you need route-level detail.
 Keep immigration in one track and tax or VAT in another, since tax admin on its own is not the same as verified permission to stay or work.

 Start with core proof of identity, your chosen route, and evidence that matches that route.
-If your route requires financial or accommodation evidence, verify the live requirement first and insert Add current threshold after verification before paying for extra paperwork.
+If your route requires financial or accommodation evidence, keep the live threshold or accommodation requirement unresolved until you confirm it with current official instructions.
 Delay long-term housing, coworking commitments, and neighborhood optimization until your core file is consistent across names, passport details, and dates.

 Start by confirming the current filing path and appointment reality with the relevant Czech authority, then plan backward from your target move date.
-Use Add current processing window after verification as your placeholder and add buffer for corrections or missing evidence.
+Keep the current processing window unresolved until the live filing path is confirmed, and add buffer for corrections or missing evidence.
 If your plan only works on a perfect timeline, delay major spending until that risk is acceptable.

 Handle the admin tied to your approved route first, then set up a simple work routine you can run for two weeks.
 Track progress with a dated checklist, completed, blocked, waiting on originals/follow-up, so nothing slips once logistics get busy.
 When testing work spots, remember some cafes require counter payment, which can interrupt calls if you do not plan for it.